Monday, August 31, 2009

 We also have a special folder in case some really terrible disaster strikes.
 Like if my human falls off a cliff or gets eaten by a shark.
 The special folder holds our medical history (ie; Dutch is allergic to bees, I've been known to fake heart attacks), information about our day-to-day care and quirks (I eat rocks - don't be alarmed; Dutch smiles when he's nervous and it makes him look a vicious werewolf - don't be alarmed by that either), plus a general run down of who we are and how we work.

-download a Pet Alert card for free and learn how to prepare for your own disaster.
+You can download a Pet Alert card for free and learn how to prepare for your own disaster.
 Oh, and my human says it's a really good idea to print out a clear, recent photo of your pet -- in case you ever need to make a LOST DOG poster in a hurry.

 Hopefully, none of your preparation will ever come in handy.